Accredited Industrial and Organizational Psychology Degrees and Colleges [2026 Guide]

 How Much Can You Make With a Doctoral Degree in Industrial-Organizational Psychology?

 Industrial-organizational psychology offers excellent income potential.
-As of May 2022, according to the Bureau of Labor Statistics (BLS), licensed industrial-organizational psychologists make an average annual wage of $144,610.
+According to the Bureau of Labor Statistics (BLS), licensed industrial-organizational psychologists make an average annual wage of $109,840.

 While earnings are very good for industrial-organizational psychologists across the country, some locations offer higher average wages than others.